JudyMotha/worker_db_manager/README.md

 *  Add -department ,employee and role
 *  Update emprole

-* Commands used : mysql -u root -p--source schema.sql-- Use db-- Show tables ;source seed.sql to populate tables and hence the db   ;
+* Commands used : mysql -u root -p;source schema.sql; Use db; Show tables ;source seed.sql to populate tables and hence the db   ;
 * Installed& tested several npm packages - config.dotenv  ;  mysql2  -also used features  that are in in the ongoing sessions.

 * Challenges :Had github issues-resolved -thanks to support team.